 In the Okanagan, there are countless attractions and always something to do.
 Specifically, in Penticton, there are cultural, historical and natural attractions.
 (Plus, wine and fabulous food.)
 You name it.
 In Penticton, there’s something for everyone.
 Year round, we’ve got activities outdoors.
 For delegates who want time to think and space to breathe, there’s walking trails, cycling trails and wine touring options.
 If you live life a little more daringly, Penticton boasts some of the world’s best rock climbing at the Skaha Bluffs Provincial Park.
 Grab a bike, and explore winding and scenic network of the Kettle Valley Railway Trail or pick up a paddle and kayak, float or boat in Okanagan Lake or Skaha Lake.
 We can’t forget about the Kettle Valley Steam Railway and mini golf.

 See and taste the fruits of our labour in the Okanagan.
 Coined as “a Napa of the North” by the New York Times, the Okanagan has the topography, soil and climate that make vines thrive.
 More than 8,060 acres of grapes are planted, providing vistas of rolling hills of linear, fertile rows.
 Dating back to 1931, the Okanagan has built a prestigious reputation attracting vinos and foodies, alike.
 Family-run boutique vineyards and world-class operations make the perfect pairing, ranking high in international competitions.

-In Penticton, there are 50 wineries within a 20 minute drive.
-Within a close proximity, the Naramata Bench offers vinos spectacular vistas and an exploration on country roads.
-20 minutes south, visit Okanagan Falls wineries.
+In Penticton, there are 50 wineries within a 20-minute drive.
+Within close proximity, the Naramata Bench offers vinos spectacular vistas and exploration on country roads.
+Twenty minutes south, visit Okanagan Falls wineries.
 For more information on wineries, microbreweries, distilleries and wine tours, please visit Travel Penticton.